jasonwong-lab/cBioportalDataClawler/README.md

 ## Usage

-For example, to download the China Pan-cancer (OrigiMed2020) dataset, you can run the following command:
+To download, for example, the China Pan-cancer (OrigiMed2020) dataset, you can run the following command:

 ```sh
 python3 chinapancancerdataclawler.py